dailystory/docs/articles/changelog/2020/march.md

 * update time picker style
 * updates to locations
 * support for custom object field lookups in SFDC
+* add support for add/remove tags in autopilot

 ## March 23, 2020
 * add support for appointment location